treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

  $ make
 ```

-In debug, the following settings are used according to the platforms.
+When debugging, the following settings are used according to the platforms:

 <div class="center aligned" markdown="1">